dreadwrr/Recentchanges-Linux/README.md

-While could just distribute a binary itt can be used with just python or build it into a binary with pyinstaller from the same release.
+While could just distribute a binary it can be used with just python or build it into a binary with pyinstaller from the same release.

 now focusing on just linux and researching how I can reshape and retool recentchanges to be more responsive and adapt to